 Deliverables can be categorized into internal and external, so at this point, you’ll specify the audience for each task.

 All deliverables should have two components: the specific deliverable and the acceptance criteria.

-Acceptance criteria is a list of requirements that a deliverable must meet in order to be considered complete.
+Acceptance criteria are a list of requirements a deliverable must meet to be considered complete.

-When the deliverable is in review, you’ll check against this list of standards or requirements before advancing to the next round or handing off to a client.
+When the deliverable is reviewed, you’ll check against these standards or requirements before advancing to the next round or handing it off to a client.